13th-Sammy/flappy-bird/README.md

 We will be using while(window.isopen() == true) and putting all our code inside. <br>
 An Event class is used to handle events inside this window. <br>
 The object of Event class automatically stores whatever keyboard or mouse input.

+Inside window-open, we use pollevent to constantly check for new events and <br>
+update the event object with new events, if any.
+If the new event was a close signal, <br>
+we close the window.